Aspire Breeze 2 review

 The Breeze 2 has five main parts: a battery, coil heads, a pod, a mouthpiece, and an airflow controller.
 It has three buttons, a fire button located on the front, and two pod-release buttons on the side.
 Here’s how to get started:

-- Take off the transparent dust cap (it’s great for travel, but not practical for daily use)
+- Take off the transparent dust cap covering the mouthpiece.
+The cap is great for travel, but not practical for daily use

 - Squeeze the two side buttons together to release the pod, then pull it out